tomonocle/miscellany/management.md

 - High motivation + high hygiene: The ideal.
 Employees motivated with few complaints
 - High motivation + low hygiene: Employees motivated but have many complaints.
 Work is exciting and challenging but salaries and conditions are poor
 - Low motivation + high hygiene: Employees have few complaints but work isn't exciting.
-Job seen as a paycheck.
+Job seen as a paycheque.
 Low motivation + low hygiene: The worst.
 Employees not motivated and have many complaints.

 LAW OF DEMETER